google/docsy/userguide/content/en/docs/adding-content/iconsimages.md

 {{< /tab >}}
 {{< /tabpane >}}

-For information about styling your logo, see [Styling your brand logo and name][]
+For information about styling your logo, see [Styling your project logo and name][].

-[Styling your brand logo and name]: /docs/adding-content/lookandfeel/#styling-your-brand-logo-and-name
+[Styling your project logo and name]: /docs/adding-content/lookandfeel/#styling-your-project-logo-and-name

 ## Add your favicons